A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 The bank that we had dealt with for many years, offered to finance a purchase at a reasonable interest rate.
 The church, mission, print

-shop, summer camps and Bible school operations had funneled a lot of money into town that benefitted local businesses including the bank.
+shop, summer camps and Bible school ministries had found a hospitable climate and also funneled a lot of money into local businesses.
+I was

-I was confident that we could pay for the buildings from camp and conference income.
+confident that we could pay for the buildings from camp and conference revenue.

 After the decision was made to move the Bible Institute to Wallsee, the Directors of the mining company decided to move their offices from